Indiana SR22 Form & SR50 Form — What They Are and How They Actually Get Filed

 How long does it take the Indiana BMV to process an SR22 form?

-Once electronically transmitted, it typically takes 24 to 72 business hours for the BMV system to update your driver record.
+- BMV Processing Speed: Once the BMV receives the electronic transmission, it usually takes 24 to 72 business hours for their system to update your driver record and clear the suspension requirement.

 What happens if my insurer files the wrong form?